arielm/Unicode/Projects/ShapingTester/README.md

 Installation instructions and more at https://github.com/arielm/Unicode

-**How to manipulate your system's font in the Finder on OSX 10.7 and 10.8**
+**Creating symbolic links to access your system's fonts via the Finder on OSX 10.7 and 10.8**

 `mkdir ~/Documents/Fonts`
 `ln -s /Library/Fonts/* ~/Documents/Fonts`